devarogundade/dash/README.md

 ## Why Dash?
 - # Automatic loan reminder
-  You don't have to manually reminder your contacts to repay their loan or when to repay their loans, this features comes with dash right out of the box.
+  You don't have to manually remind your contacts to repay their loan or when to repay their loans, this features comes with Dash right out of the box.

 - # Safe lending
-  Assessing people for loan is not possible except your are a bank organization, dash protects far better than natural lending by setting a minimum credit score on your liquidities, and allowing only a contact that is not already on a loan to take another loan from you.
+  Assessing people for loan is not possible except your are a bank organization which 99% of people are not, Dash protects far better than natural lending by setting a minimum credit score on your liquidities, and allowing only a contact that is not already on a loan to take another loan from you.

   So if you want to safely lending out funds to people, dash is the right choice for you.

-- # Immutable
+- # Immutable and Forever
-  On liquidities and loans transactions are recorded on the blockchain, with give to a full tracking and back logs of old activities.
+  All liquidities and loans transactions happens on the blockchain, which give to a full tracking and back logs of old activities.
 This can be very useful for resolving disputes between you and contacts.

 - # No more stress
-  Now all your have to do is added your friends, family or colleagues to your contact list and relax.
-Your contact get the loan they needed on time without disturbing you.
+  Now all your have to do is to add your friends, family or colleagues to your contact list and relax 🧘.
+Your contact get the loan they needed instantly without disturbing you.

 ## FAQs

 ## Dash Token (DASH)
-  Dash is the native cryptocurrency of the dash platform, it's is used to pay loan interest.
+  Dash is the native cryptocurrency of the dash platform, it's is use for paying loan interests.
-DASH can function as any other tokens, like trading in exchanges.
+DASH can function as any other ERC20 tokens, like trading in exchanges or staking.
 - Total Supply: 10,000,000,000
 - Token Name: Dash Token
 - Token Symbol: DASH